 Our Consultant Plastic Surgeons are members of the British Association of Aesthetic Plastic Surgeons (BAAPS), the British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS) and International Society of Aesthetic Plastic Surgeons (ISAPS) and all have a variety of professional qualifications.

-At Aset Hospital, we use advanced power assisted liposuction or micro-liposuction.
-Once you are under anaesthetic, your surgeon will inject a fluid mixture containing a salt solution, local anaesthetic and adrenaline into the fatty area.
-This helps to reduce bleeding, bruising and swelling and makes it easier to remove fat cells.
-In most cases, our method of liposuction results in minimal swelling and bruising.
+This form of surgery is usually carried out under general anaesthetic or local anaesthetic.
+Once under sedation or anaesthetic, the surgeon will inject a fluid mixture containing a salt solution, local anaesthetic and adrenaline into the fatty area, which is designed to reduce bleeding, bruising and swelling.
+It also makes it easier to remove fat cells.

-Next, a small puncture will be made in the skin and a thin metal tube called a cannula will be inserted.
-This is then attached to a vacuum pump or a syringe and will be moved about to suck out the fat and the fluid.
-In some cases, if there is a larger area to cover, more than one puncture may be needed to reach all fatty deposits.
-After liposuction, you will be fitted with an elasticated support garment as this help to reduce swelling and helps your skin to mould your new shape.
+Next, a small puncture will be made in the skin on the chest and a cannula will be inserted.
+The cannula is then attached to a vacuum pump or syringe and will be moved in different angles to successfully suck out the fat and fluid.

 As with any surgery, potential risks include haematoma, infection, wide or lumpy scars, persistent pain, asymmetry, loss of sensation, bruising and bleeding.